 You need to identify your trucks before adjusting them, right?

 Trucks are basically the horizontal bars or axels to which your wheels are attached.
-Each roller skate has two trucks, one with the front wheels, while other with the back wheel.
+Each roller skate has two trucks, one with the front wheels, and the other with the back wheels.

 So the ring in the kingpin, and the axle to which the wheels are attached, are actually the trucks.